stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 };
 ```

-Attachments are beyond the scope of this document.
+Attachments are beyond the scope of this article.
 The `SOAP_ENC_MIME` and
 `SOAP_ENC_MTOM` context flag must be set to enable attachments.
 See the
 [gSOAP user guide](http://www.genivia.com/doc/soapdoc2.html) for more details.